chenfrank647/Confession-Wall/README.md

 # Confession-Wall

-This is a Confession Wall Web App created using React and Redux The database is a simple JSON Server Restful API and the authentication is handled using Google OAuth.
+This is a Confession Wall Web App created using React and Redux.

+The database is a simple JSON Server Restful API and the authentication is handled using Google OAuth.

 Adapted from Udemy course tutorial on React and Redux by Stephen Grider